mnorin/ba.sh/README.md

 Obviously, there are no real objects or classes possible in bash.

-The are other bash pseudo-OOP frameworks that add ability to use object representations.
+There are other bash pseudo-OOP frameworks that add ability to use object representations.
 But many of them try to mock object-oriented programming languages.

 ba.sh goes down to OOP concept itself and implements visually nice pseudo-OOP without mocking other OOP-languages, everything work inside the frame of bash limitations, and using native functionality.
 It works with bash instead of fighting it.